Skip to main content

 • Or integrate them into your final device tree and then integrate your final device tree into your custom Yocto Project build.

-Evaluation: Pre-built Device Tree Overlays for Add-on Products Provided by Toradex
+Evaluation: Pre-built Device Tree Overlays for Peripherals and Add-on Products Provided by Toradex

-To reduce complexity and also to provide you with example implementations, Toradex provides pre-built Device Tree Overlays for the add-on products (Display and Touch Controllers) available in the webshop.
-Notice that only for the BSP 5.0 onwards, our reference images offer these Overlays as binaries (.dtbo files).
+To reduce complexity and also to provide you with example implementations, Toradex provides pre-built Device Tree Overlays for SoM peripherals and add-on products (Display and Touch Controllers) available in the webshop.
+The Reference Images offer these Overlays as binaries (.dtbo files).

-On a Toradex SoM with the Linux BSP > 5.0 installed, you can list these files available on the boot partition.
+On a Toradex SoM you can list these files available on the boot partition.
 As an example, using the the terminal of a Apalis iMX8:

 $ ls /boot/overlays